 \section{Non-standard finite groups and Loeb measures}

 Recall that a non-principal ultrafilter $\Ult$ on $\N$ is a non-empty collection of infinite sets closed under finite intersections and with the property that either a subset of $\N$ or its complement belongs to $\Ult$.
-Such ultrafilters exist and each one induces a finitely additive probability measure on all subsets of $\N$ with only possible values $0$ and $1$ such that no finite subset has measure $1$.
+Such ultrafilters exist and each one induces a finitely additive probability measure on all subsets of $\N$, taking values $0$ and $1$ only, such that no finite subset has measure $1$.